 In combination these three industries accounted for $624 million in total or 47.8% of the total value added by industry in the Armidale Regional Council.

 In comparison, the same 3 industries in New South Wales accounted for 5.3% in Education and Training; 7.6% in Health Care and Social Assistance; and 2.0% in Agriculture, Forestry and Fishing.

 The major differences between the value added by industries of the Armidale Regional Council and New South Wales were:

-- A smaller percentage of value added by Financial and Insurance Services (8.0% compared to 14.9%)
+- A larger percentage of value added by Health Care and Social Assistance (13.4% compared to 7.6%)

-There were no major changes in the value added by industries between 2012/13 and 2017/18 in the Armidale Regional Council.
+The largest change in the value added by industries between 2013/14 and 2018/19 in the Armidale Regional Council was for:

 - Health Care and Social Assistance (+$54 million)